 - Choose any thumbnail image of a theme from the Theme Panel is to see options for that theme.

-- “Theme Details” button offers you to view extra information of your theme.
+- The "Theme Details" button offers you to view extra information about your theme.

-- “Live Preview” button is for displaying the Theme’s live preview.
+- The "Live Preview" button is for displaying the Theme’s live preview.

-- Activate your Theme by simply click on the Activate button.
+- Activate your Theme by simply clicking on the Activate button.

 WordPress widgets add content and features to the sidebars.
-Example adding options such as navigation or a search tool bar to a website.
+Example adding options such as navigation or a search toolbar to a website.
 Plugins will often have their own widgets.
-WordPress widgets may be added, removed or rearranged according to the requirement; it is extremely easy to use as it does not need any expertise.
-Widgets too have to be downloaded and installed.
+WordPress widgets may be added, removed, or rearranged according to the requirement; it is extremely easy to use as it does not need any expertise.
+Widgets also have to be downloaded and installed.
 Custom widgets can be made too.
-Also it may be added anywhere on the web page.
+Also, it may be added anywhere on the web page.

 - Installing widgets